Jamaica (musical)

 Jamaica is a musical with a book by Yip Harburg and Fred Saidy, lyrics by Harburg, and music by Harold Arlen.
 It is set on a small island off the coast of Jamaica, and tells about a simple island community fighting to avoid being overrun by American commercialism.

 Arlen's music parodies the popular form of Calypso, which was in vogue in the 1950s, largely as a result of the popularity of Harry Belafonte, for whom the musical originally was written.
 Belafonte withdrew from the production due to illness, and the musical was tailored around the talents of Lena Horne.
 Harburg was blacklisted in Hollywood at the time of the writing of the musical, and the satire is unusually pointed.
 Many of the topics raised in the songs, including evolution, nuclear energy, and consumerism, remain topical today.

 Productions

 The musical opened in Philadelphia.
 Later, it moved to Broadway, opening at the Imperial Theatre on October 31, 1957 and closed on April 11, 1959 after 558 performances.
 The musical was directed by Robert Lewis and produced by David Merrick, with choreography by Jack Cole, scenic Design by Oliver Smith, costume design by Miles White and lighting design by Jean Rosenthal.
 The cast included Ricardo Montalbán as Koli and Lena Horne as Savannah, with Ossie Davis as Cicero, Erik Rhodes as Governor, Adelaide Hall as Grandma Obeah, and Josephine Premice as Ginger.
-Alvin Ailey was the principal dancer.
+Alvin Ailey and Nat Horne were principal dancers.

 The song "Boy, Girl, and Island" was originally written for the play, but was cut and replaced by "Take It Slow, Joe."

 An original cast recording was released by RCA Victor.